Descriptive Account of the Panoramic View &c. of King George's Sound and the Adjacent Country: Description

 The booklet is twenty pages describing the region surrounding Mount Clarence, including the flora, fauna, geography, geology, and the original inhabitants, at the new founded colony in Western Australia.
 Other remarks regarding the southwest of the continent are also included in the text.

 Robert Dale records the climate of the sound as "very fine", the temperature range and extremes are noted and compared with that of the Swan River Colony to the north.
 The topography of the region, from the coast to the Porrongurup Range, is described.
 At the right of panorama is a distant mountain range he identified as "Toolbrunnup".
 Areas of water within the harbour are distinguished from those of the ocean and the offshore "Islands of Breaksea and Michaelmas" are also named.
 The appearance of lakes and woods are also noted and mention is given to the Kalgan River and its immediate region.
 One area of cleared land in the image is noted as "Strawberry Hill", the Government's attempt to establish a productive garden.
 An account of the new settlement, the viability of the country for agriculture and suitability for the production of wool, are presented as the text progresses.

 Observations on the Nyungar people who inhabited the region, several of which are included within the painting, and their cultural practices were also described.
 Their use of the 'native dog' for kangaroo-hunting is briefly detailed.
 The author identifies a man in the painting as Nakinna and discusses his brother, and his method of burial, the man known as Mokaree.

 Dale makes a general remark on the scarcity, and lack of beauty, of bird-life on the continent, but noted several ornamental birds found in the region.
 Of the other fauna he had this to say:

-The animals that have been found consist of several kinds of the kangaroo and opossum—the native dog, which resembles the wolf or fox in shape—the dasyurus, a dark yellow animal with white spots, bearing some resemblance to the cat—and a small animal lately found in the interior about the size of a squirrel, or a yellowish colour, with light and dark shaded strips across the hinder parts of the back, and a tongue very long in proportion to the body.

 Several of the plant genera of the region, Nuytsia, Banksia, Kingia and what is locally termed as the "Tea tree", are identified and appended with short remarks.
 The wood of 'the Mahogany (Eucalyptus marginata) is given especial mention, noting the great extent of its forest and recognised value, and predicts that it would become an important export.